-- Download and install the Citrix Receiver application from the App Store.
+- Download and install the Citrix Workspace app from the relevant source.

 - Open the application.
 Select the option to Add Account.
-Enter 'anywhere.medschl.cam.ac.uk.
+In the Address field, please type anywhere.medschl.cam.ac.uk

 - The account will be added to your device and will be listed in the available accounts.